NBA 2K21 pushes Take-Two to $860.9 million in Q4 2020 revenue, down 7.5%

 Take-Two’s stock price is trading at $204.47 a share, down 4% in after-hours trading.
 But while the revenue is lower than a year ago, the New York-based game publisher beat analyst estimates and said it was raising its outlook for the fiscal year ending March 31.

 In an analyst call today, Take-Two said NBA 2K21 sold more than eight million copies across all platforms and that engagement was up 14% per player, said CEO Strauss Zelnick.
-Zelnick didn’t announce any new games, but he said that Take-Two and its labels such as Rockstar, 2K, Social Point, and Private Division have 93 games in the works.
+He didn’t announce any new games, but he said that Take-Two and its labels such as Rockstar, 2K, Social Point, and Private Division have 93 games in the works.

 In November, Take-Two disclosed it bid $973.8 million to buying racing game maker Codemasters.
 But in December, Electronic Arts announced it bid $1.2 billion for Codemasters, and its offer was accepted.
 During the quarter, Take-Two’s Rockstar Games label acquired Ruffian Games in Dundee, Scotland.